 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing performed from January 1-December 31, 2012.
+Unless otherwise noted, the data presented in this table is from testing performed from January 1-December 31, 2013.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
 By virtue of previous testing with satisfactory results we have obtained a waiver for Synthetic Organic Compounds (SOC), Other Organic Compounds (OOC) and for Asbestos, and did not test for these contaminants during this time period.

-Contaminant MCL MCLG Level Detected Typical Source of Substance Health Effects Turbidity (NTU) 5 NTU NA 3.4 NTU Soil Runoff Turbidity has no health effects.
+Contaminant MCL MCLG Level Detected Typical Source of Substance Health Effects Turbidity (NTU) (Highest level in 2013 - October) 5 NTU NA 2.8 NTU Soil Runoff Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea and associated headaches.
 Cryptosporidium (oocyst) (Tested Oct.
 2006- Sept.
-2007) 0 0 2 oocysts Microbial Contaminate Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
+2007) 0 0 2 oocysts per 240 Liters Microbial Contaminate Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.

-Contaminant MCL MCLG Level Detected Typical Source of Substance Health Effects Total Coliform (positive samples/month) 10 0 0 Microbial Contaminate Coliforms are bacteria that are naturally present in the environment and used as an indicator that other, potentially harmful, bacteria may be present.
+Contaminant MCL MCLG Level Detected Typical Source of Substance Health Effects Total Coliform (positive sample/month) 0 0 1/May Microbial Contaminate Coliforms are bacteria that are naturally present in the environment and used as an indicator that other, potentially harmful, bacteria may be present.
 Coliforms found in more samples than allowed is a warning of potential problems.
-Total Trihalomethanes (ug/L) 80 0 2.77 - 39.90 (last quarter average was 10.00) By-product of drinking water chlorination; Also occurs naturally in soils and water Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Total Haloacetic Acids (ug/L) 60 0 2.88 - 25.30 (last quarter average was 6.78) By-product of drinking water disinfection Some people who drink water containing halo acetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-Gross Alpha (pCi/L) (Tested 2006) 15 0 -0.66 to -1.60 Occurs naturally in soils and water Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Total Trihalomethanes (ug/L) (Tested 2013) 80 0 2.77 - 40.80 By-product of drinking water chlorination; Also occurs naturally in soils and water Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Haloacetic Acids (ug/L) (Tested 2013) 60 0 10.10 - 36.00 By-product of drinking water disinfection Some people who drink water containing halo acetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
+Gross Alpha (pCi/L) (Tested 2013) 15 0 -0.001 to 1.2 Occurs naturally in soils and water Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
-Gross Beta (pCi/L) (Tested 2006) 4 0 -0.85 to 0.14 Occurs naturally in soils and water Certain minerals are radioactive and may emit forms of radiation known as beta radiation.
-Some people who drink water containing beta emitters in excess of the MCL over many years may have an increased risk of getting cancer.
+Radium 226 (pCi/L) (Tested 2013) 5 0 0.14 - 0.21 Occurs naturally in soils and water Some people who drink water containing radium 226 in excess of the MCL over many years may have an increased risk of getting cancer.